 - Ensure NBIM operates in a cost effective manner and propose an annual budget and cost framework for activities;

-- Provide financial reporting and accounting, for the preparation of quarterly and annual accounts for the Government Pension Fund Global (“the Fund”) in accordance with applicable accounting rules and Norges Bank’s accounting principles and policies;
+- Provide financial reporting and accounting, for the preparation of semi-annual and annual accounts for the Government Pension Fund Global (“the Fund”) in accordance with applicable accounting rules and Norges Bank’s accounting principles and policies;

 - Sign a representation letter to external auditor for the annual account for the Fund, with a copy to the Director of NBA;